Phoenix STS Logo

 Independent Assessment

-External qualified assessors provide objective evaluation of your evacuation procedures, free from internal bias or familiarity.
+External qualified assessors give an objective view of your evacuation procedures, free from internal bias or familiarity.

 Staff Confidence